davestewart/alias-hq/docs/cli/source.md

 # Update source code

-> Update source code to use your configured aliases
+> Rewrite your project's source code with your configured aliases

 ![alias cli](../assets/cli-source.png)

-One of Alias HQ's best features is **the ability to update your source code** with your shiny new aliases.
+One of Alias HQ's best features is **the ability to rewrite your source code** with your shiny new aliases.

 There are five main options: